Chartreuse Chain, France

 And finally, the original idea of the name Forest skis comes from our long-lasting effort to support reforestation in the Tatra Mountains in Slovakia especially in areas that have been heavily damaged by natural disasters in recent years.

-From directly each sold pair of skis, 10 Eur goes to the forest nursery, so there could be new trees planted.
+We are active in planting trees ourselves and when there is an opportunity we gladly spent time with tree planting in our National parks.
+From each directly sold pair of skis, 10 Eur goes to the forest nursery, so there could be new trees planted.

 Nám.
 Chuchelských bojovníků 3/19